-More than 360,000 families are set to lose their childcare benefits in less than a month, leaving them hundreds of dollars out of pocket for failing to sign up to the Turnbull government's new childcare package.
-The government has urged families to get a move on as it looks to encourage more women back to work with its personal income tax cuts and \$2.5 billion childcare boost.
+More than 360,000 families are set to lose their childcare benefits in less than a month, leaving them hundreds of dollars out of pocket if they fail to sign up to the Turnbull government's childcare package.

+The government has urged families to get a move on as it encourages more women back to work through income tax cuts and a \$2.5 billion childcare boost.
-The existing two-tiered system -the Child Care Benefit and Child Care Rebate - will end from July 1, as families rush to get paperwork together for the new all-in-one online platform.

-The overhaul, which new Education Department figures show 750,000 families have already signed up for, will pair childcare subsidies to the amount of work, study or volunteering a parent does, with the primary caregiver given a means-tested subsidy of up to 50 hours a week for 24 hours of activity.
-The figures show that more than 360,000 families have still to sign up.
+The existing two-tiered system the Child Care Benefit and the Child Care Rebate - will shut down from July 1, as families rush to get their paperwork together for the new all-in-one online platform.
+The overhaul, which new figures from the Department of Education show 750,000 families have signed up for, will have childcare subsidies paired to the amount of work, study or volunteering a parent does, with the primary caregiver given a means-tested subsidy of un to 50 hours a week for 24 hours of activity.
+Department figures show that more than 360,000 families have still to sign up.

-The new system will eliminate a cap on childcare that has led to thousands of families earning up to \$187,000 running out of government payments before the end of the year.
+The new system will eliminate a cap on childcare that has had thousands of families earning up to \$187,000 run out of subsidies before the end of the year.

 "When people run out, typically between March and May, they start looking to cut back those hours of care, or they just do it really tough for those couple of months," said Goodstart early learning advocacy manager John Cherry.
-Federal Education Minister was the most significant change to childcare in 40 years.
-The reforms "are about putting more money back in the pockets of families and tackling those disincentives to work," he told The Sunday Age.
-"The system that's evolved over time means too many mums, dads and carers drop out of the workforce.'
+Federal Education Minister time means too many mums, dads and carers drop out of the workforce."